SDenbow/pritunl-bulk-admin/README.md

 - Not exposed directly to the public internet
 - Managed by a small number of trusted administrators

+This tool is intentionally **not multi-tenant** and does not attempt to abstract or replace Pritunl’s native security model.

 ---

 ## Security Model (High-Level)

-- Encrypted credential storage (AES/Fernet)
+- Encrypted credential storage
-- Local admin accounts
+- Local admin accounts only
 - Optional TOTP (RFC 6238)
+- One-time bootstrap with setup token
+- Automatic superadmin assignment for first admin
-- Full audit logging of bulk operations
+- Complete audit logging of bulk actions

-- Optional Nginx Basic Auth as an additional outer gate
+Optional outer protections (e.g. network ACLs or reverse proxy auth) may be added based on organizational policy.

 ---